awsdocs/amazon-chime-administration-guide/doc_source/what-is-chime.md

 # What Is Amazon Chime?<a name="what-is-chime"></a>

-Amazon Chime is a communications service that transforms online meetings with a secure, easy\-to\-use application that you can trust\.
-Amazon Chime works seamlessly across your devices so that you can stay connected\.
+Amazon Chime is a communications service that transforms online meetings with an application that is secure and comprehensive\.
+Amazon Chime works across your devices so that you can stay connected\.
 You can use Amazon Chime for online meetings, video conferencing, calls, and chat\.
-You can also share content, both inside and outside your organization\.
-Amazon Chime frees you to work productively from anywhere\.
+You can also share content inside and outside of your organization\.
+Amazon Chime is a fully managed service that runs securely on the AWS cloud, which frees IT from deploying and managing complex infrastructures\.

 For more information, see [Amazon Chime](https://aws.amazon.com/chime)\.